 Gaucher disease is the most common lysosomal storage disorder.
 Most clinical complications can be prevented by early institution of enzyme replacement therapy.
 Carrier screening, especially among Ashkenazi Jews, detects those couples at 25% risk of having an affected child.
 Prenatal diagnosis through mutation analysis is feasible.
 Because of an increased risk of malignancy, especially plasma cell myeloma and other hematologic cancers, regular screening of adults with Gaucher disease is warranted.

 A recombinant form of the enzyme glucocerebrosidase (imiglucerase) for intravenous administration on a regular basis reduces total body stores of glycolipid and improves orthopedic and hematologic manifestations.
 Unfortunately, the neurologic manifestations of types II and III have not improved with enzyme replacement therapy.
 The major drawback is the exceptional cost of imiglucerase, which can exceed $300,000 per year for a severely affected adult patient.
-Eliglustat tartrate is an oral inhibitor of glucosylceramide synthase and reduces the compound that accumulates; while still quite expensive, this approach eliminates the need ...
+Eliglustat tartrate is an oral inhibitor of glucosylceramide synthase and reduces the compound that accumulates; while still quite expensive, ...